usnews/brightspot-cms/docs/documentation/prod-installation.md

 {% endhighlight %}</div>

 The default project contains an `index.jsp` file within your webapp directory, remove this to create your own ROOT file.

+#### Java Heap Size

+You may need to configure the memory allocation for Tomcat.
+If you see errors regarding Java Heap Size add the following to your catalina.sh file, found at $TOMCAT_HOME/bin/catalina.sh.
+This can be added directly above the # OS specific support config.

+    # ----- Adding more Memory
+    CATALINA_OPTS="-Xmx1024m -XX:MaxPermSize=256M -Djava.awt.headless=true "